 The entire system was successfully migrated, integrated, and tested with the application in less than two days.
 The process was particularly seamless and required significantly reduced effort.
 The performance of the new system demonstrates that DB2 10.5 with BLU Acceleration is designed to provide optimal performance that helps deliver big data analytics solutions at the speed of thought.

 What do you think about these results?
-Post your thoughts in the comments area.
+Share any thoughts or questions in the comments area.

 1,2,3 Results based on testing performed May 2013 under the guidance of IBM Hursley Lab — and Simon Woodcock — in the UK by Mohankumar Saraswatipura on a Reckitt Benckiser D5100 Data stage server.